deadlydog/Sample.Serilog/ReadMe.md

 Shows how to use native Serilog without any abstractions to log to the console and file.

-The logging setup and logging is all done from `Program.cs`.
+The logging setup and custom logging is all done from `Program.cs`.

 ### AspNetCore3 project

 This one also requires adding the `Serilog.AspNetCore` NuGet package.

-The setup is done in `Program.cs` and the logging is done from `Pages\Index.cshtml.cs`.
+The setup is done in `Program.cs` and custom logging is done from `Pages\Index.cshtml.cs`.